Augrabies Falls Restcamp: Our full report

 The restaurant opening times are adhered to pretty strictly:

-Birdwatching: Despite its apparent aridity, a wide variety of habitats can be found at Augrabies Falls, including riverine vegetation, reedbeds, cliffs, acacia thickets and rocky scrubland.
-Because of this, the park has a relatively high diversity of birds: over 180 species.
-Favourites include Verreaux's eagle, African fish eagle, bee-eaters, kingfishers, falcons and smaller species such as rosy-faced lovebirds, weavers and bulbuls.See more ideas for Birdwatching in South Africa
+- A wide variety of habitats can be found at Augrabies Falls, including riverine vegetation, reedbeds, cliffs, acacia thickets and rocky scrubland.
+Thus, the park has over 180 species and will appeal to those on a birdwatching holiday in South Africa.

 Health & safety